All Episodes

 It's not that different from the real thing.

-But at the end of the day, I mean, I think when you're telling somebody, when somebody outside is watching two of you, then I I could see that getting weird.
+But at the end of the day, I mean, I think when you're telling somebody, when somebody outside is watching two of you, then I could see that getting weird.

-You know, like I watched, for example, and we talked about this last week, the Super Bowl halftime show, and I thought the athleticism of both Shakira.
+Maybe, you know, like I watched, for example, and we talked about this last week, the Super Bowl halftime show, and I thought the athleticism of both Shakira.

 Every man in America was talking about the athleticism.